AI Use Cases/Financial Services

 The AI Solution

 Revenue Institute builds a Financial Services-native AI compliance auditing engine that ingests raw transaction feeds from your FIS, Temenos, or nCino core, cross-references customer profiles in Salesforce Financial Services Cloud, and applies learned patterns from your institution's historical examination findings and regulatory correspondence.
-The system uses large language models fine-tuned on FFIEC guidance, Dodd-Frank case law, and SOX 404 internal control frameworks to classify alerts with 70-85% accuracy on first pass, reducing false positives from 95% to 15-25%.
+The system uses AI models fine-tuned on FFIEC guidance, Dodd-Frank case law, and SOX 404 internal control frameworks to classify alerts, targeting 70-85% first-pass accuracy and a modeled reduction in false positives from 95% down to 15-25% - a target to validate against your own alert history during scoping, not a guarantee.
 It automatically enriches each flagged transaction with relevant KYC data, transaction history, and regulatory precedent, then surfaces only high-confidence cases to your compliance team for review.

 Automated Workflow Execution